Applying configuration changes

 NoteIf you are a multi-tenant user, the views will not contain user name information.

-Once the changes are applied, a backup of the Opsview Cloud configuration database is automatically stored.
-A Restore button will be available so you can revert back to the previous configuration should the new one be inadequate.
+Once the changes are applied, a backup of the Opsview Monitor configuration database is automatically stored.
+You will have access to a Restore button so you can revert to the previous configuration if necessary.